 International Maritime Organisation (IMO):

 The IMO has in 2009 adopted the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships.
+This Convention is not yet in force.
 To enter into force, the Hong Kong Convention needs to be ratified by at least 15 major flag and recycling countries to enter into force.
 These countries should represent at least 40 % of the world fleet and a significant part (almost 50 %) of the recycling capacity available worldwide.
 The Convention takes a “cradle to grave approach” and will regulate:

 Guidelines supporting the Hong Kong Convention for the Safe and Environmentally Sound Recycling of Ships are being developed by the IMO, as follows: